SysDev2024/auth-service/README.md

 > NB!:
 > To build the docker you would still need maven and Java 17+
-> You could still run the docker by downloading it from the docker repository
+> You could still run the docker by downloading it from our docker repository

 #### Running Everything